 PREMIUM PAYMENT: A retiree may be able to apply payout from their final paycheck toward retiree premiums through the end of the calendar year or the Benefit Plan Year, whichever comes first, on a pre-tax basis.
 Discuss this option with your campus Human Resources/Benefits office.
 Other payment options include:

-- Automatic Deductions – When possible, the retiree should arrange monthly automatic deductions from their retirement benefit, or directly from a checking or savings account via scheduled automated clearing house (ACH) transactions via the MUS’ Direct Bill Administrator.
+- Automatic Deductions – Retirees may arrange to have monthly automatic deductions from their retirement pension plan, or directly from a checking or savings account via scheduled automated clearing house (ACH) transactions via the MUS’ Direct Bill Administrator.

 - Online Payments – Retirees may submit monthly premium payments online from the MUS Choices homepage.

 - Manual Payments – Retirees may make monthly premium payments with a manual check to MUS by mailing payments to the MUS Direct Bill Administrator, with the provided monthly billing statement.

 Monthly premium rates vary depending on the number of covered Plan Participants, the benefit plans selected, and whether the Eligible Retiree and/or their covered Eligible Dependent(s) are enrolled in Medicare.
 Payment of claims while covered under retiree coverage will be contingent upon the receipt by the MUS of the applicable monthly premium payment for such coverage.
 The monthly premium payment is due the first of the month for each month of coverage.
 A grace period of thirty (30) days from the first of the month will be allowed for payment.
 Failure to submit the monthly premium payment within the allotted time will cause coverage to be canceled.
 Canceled or lapsed coverage cannot be reinstated.

 There is no Employer monthly premium contribution toward Retiree benefits.

 Retirees may not add dependents during the Plan year unless there is a qualifying event.
 See the Summary Plan Description for more information.